learn-co-curriculum/dsc-xgboost-lab/README.md

 # XGBoost Lab

-## Objective
+## Introduction

 In this lab, we'll install the popular [XGBoost Library](http://xgboost.readthedocs.io/en/latest/index.html) and explore how to use this popular boosting model to classify different types of wine using the [Wine Quality Dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality) from the UCI Machine Learning Dataset Repository.
 In this lesson, we'll install XGBoost on our machines, and then we'll use it make some classifications on the **_Wine Quality Dataset_**!

+## Objectives

+You will be able to:

+* Understand the general difference between XGBoost and other ensemble algorithms such as AdaBoost
+* Install and use XGboost

 ### Step 1: Install XGBoost

 The XGBoost model is not currently included in scikit-learn, so we'll have to install it on our own.
 To install XGBoost, you'll need to use conda.

 To install XGBoost, follow these steps:

 1. Open up a new terminal window.
 2. Activate your conda environment
 3. Run `conda install py-xgboost`.
 You must use conda to install this package--currently, it cannot be installed using `pip`.
 4. Once installation has completed, run the cell below to verify that everything worked.

 ```python
 import xgboost as xgb
 ```

 Now, run the cell below to import everything we'll need for this lab.

 ```python